BMW i4: Models

 Models introduced at launch include the high-performance M50 with a dual-motor xDrive all-wheel system, the first battery-electric vehicle by BMW's motorsport division, and eDrive40 with a single-motor, rear-wheel-drive layout.
-The base RWD model eDrive35, featuring the same battery and electric motor as the China-exclusive BMW i3, was added in August 2022.
+The base RWD model eDrive35, featuring the same battery and electric motor as the China-exclusive BMW i3 eDrive35L, was added in August 2022.
+The xDrive40, a mid-range AWD model positioned below the M Performance M50, was announced in May 2023 for North America.